 I worked for several months to build and polish this visa algorithm.
 So let's have a try!

-If the quiz returns: no potential visa
+If the quiz returns no potential visa

-Are my diploma recognized in the USA?
+Is my diploma recognized in the USA?

-So if you are in one of those following cases above, you must start searching your diploma equivalence, before looking for a sponsoring employer.
+So if you are in one of those following cases above, you must start searching your diploma equivalence before looking for a sponsoring employer.

-Where can I find the open jobs?
+Where can I find open jobs?

 Keep in mind that 95% of companies in the USA will definitely not offer you a visa sponsorship because as we have seen before, they are quite satisfied with local hiring.
 So even if you find a great open job in your field, with a perfect match with your profile, it's not going to work at 95% of the time!
 Try whatever you want, the company won't sponsor you for a visa!
 Because they can easily find someone like you locally, or because you are not eligible for the visa they can sponsor.

-Tell me, why they would mess about visa paperwork, and with a pure stranger from someplace unknown, while they have everything at their place without paperwork complication?
+Tell me, why they would mess about visa paperwork, and with a pure stranger from someplace unknown; while they have everything at their place without paperwork complication?